swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 postUrl(urlString: Lowercased(wrappedValue: "mySite.xyz/myUnformattedUsErNAme"))
 ```

-#### Restrictions on property wrapper function parameters
+#### Restrictions on property-wrapper function-parameters

 ##### `@autoclosure`

-Function parameters with a property wrapper custom attribute cannot have an `@autoclosure` type. `@autoclosure` is unnecessary for the wrapped value itself because the wrapped value argument at the call-site will always be wrapped in a call to `init(wrappedValue:)`, which already can support `@autoclosure` arguments.
-Using `@autoclosure` for the backing wrapper type would be misleading, because the type spelled out for the parameter would not be the true autoclosure type.
-Consider the `reportProgress` example from above with an `@autoclosure` parameter:
+Function parameters with a property-wrapper custom-attribute cannot have an `@autoclosure` type, because `@autoclosure` is _unnecessary_ for the wrapped value itself.
+That is, the wrapped-value argument at the call-site will _always_ be wrapped in a call to `init(wrappedValue:)`, which can already support `@autoclosure` arguments.
+Furthermore, using `@autoclosure` for the backing wrapper-type would be misleading, since the type spelled out for the parameter would not be the true autoclosure type; consider the `reportProgress` example from above with an `@autoclosure` parameter:

 ```swift
 func postUrl(